 ABSTRACT.
-The instationary Stokes and Navier-Stokes equations are considered in a simultaneously space-time variational saddle point formulation, so involving both velocities and pressure.
-For the instationary Stokes problem, it is shown that the corresponding operator is a boundedly invertible linear mapping between suitable Hilbert spaces, being Cartesian products of (intersections of) Bochner spaces, or duals of those.
-Based on these results, for the instationary Navier-Stokes equations local uniqueness of solutions is established, as well as existence for sufficiently small data.
+The instationary Stokes and Navier-Stokes equations are considered in a simultaneously space-time variational saddle point formulation, so involving both velocities u and pressure p.
+For the instationary Stokes problem, it is shown that the corresponding operator is a boundedly invertible linear mapping between H_1 and H'2 , both Hilbert spaces H_1 and H_2 being Cartesian products of (intersections of) Bochner spaces, or duals of those.
+Based on these results, the operator that corresponds to the Navier-Stokes equations is shown to map H_1 into H'2 , with a Fréchet derivative that, at any $(\mathbf{u}, p) \in H_1$, is boundedly invertible.